rentalita/django-collector/README.md

 ## DEBUG

-The layout used by Django Collector depends upon a particular environment being setup (see `etc/common`).
+The layout used by Django Collector depends on that a particular environment has been setup (see `etc/common`).
 For this reason several wrapper scripts have been provided to help when working on the command-line.
 For example: